ChenyaS/Scheme-Interpreter/README.md

 validate_formals: this function validates that its argument is a Scheme list of symbols for which each symbol is distinct.
 Remember to refer to the spec

-Links to an external site. if you don't understand any of the test cases!
+  if you don't understand any of the test cases!

 Additional Scheme Tests (1 pt)
 Your final task in Part III of this project is to make sure that your scheme interpreter passes the additional suite of tests we have provided.